dialogic-godot/documentation/documentation/creating-extensions.md

 ## What are dialogic nodes?

 [Dialogic nodes](dialogic-nodes.md) are nodes that, in some way, execute something visibly, logically or audibly.
 They are generally managed by a subsystem and are found because they are automatically added to a group.
-This makes sure it doesn't matter where in the scene tree or how many of them exist.
+This makes sure it doesn't matter where they are in the scene tree or how many of them exist.

-`DialogicNodes` do not need to be added by the `index.gd` file!
+`DialogicNodes` does not need to be added to the `index.gd` file!

 ---